zelalem-12/zelalem-12/README.md

 - 👋 Hi, I’m Zelalem Enyew
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Algorithm and Data structure with python
+- 🌱 I’m currently learning Algorithms and Data structure with Golang
 - 💞️ I’m looking to collaborate on any software development
 - 📫 Reach out to me via the email zelalem.antigegn12@gmail.com